Turner, Oregon

 Turner is a city in Marion County, Oregon, United States.
-The population was 2,454 at the 2020 census.
+The population was 2,454 at the 2020 census, up from 1,854 in 2010.
 It is part of the Salem Metropolitan Statistical Area.
 The community was incorporated by the Oregon Legislative Assembly on February 10, 1905.

+Since 1971, it is the location of the Enchanted Forest amusement park.

 Geography

+Turner is in western Marion County, 10 mi southeast of downtown Salem, the state capital and Marion county seat, but less than 1 mi southeast of the Salem city limits.
+It is 4 mi west of Aumsville.